 Course assignments, quizzes and exams give you a chance to review and to be challenged by the material you have learned and help you evaluate how you are doing in the course.
-During the term there will be 7 weekly quizzes, one midterm exam, a variety of homework assignments, and a comprehensive final exam.
+During the term there will be 7 weekly quizzes, one midterm exam, a variety of lab quizzes, and a comprehensive final exam.
 Timeliness should be an important component of all that you do, and this course will be no exception.
-No late work is accepted in this class!!!
-When you email an assignment to me, I will respond to your email indicating that I received the assignment & could open it.
+No late work is accepted in this class!
+Electronic submission for assignments is firm but I can work with you if you have a personal emergency!
+On occasion you may need to email an assignment to me, and I will respond to your email indicating that I received the assignment & could open it.
 If I DO NOT respond to your email, it means that I DID NOT receive your assignment & it is your responsibility to send it again or find another means for turning in the assignment on time!!!